rust-lang/rfcs/text/0000-default-field-values.md

 6. To its credit, the macro provides `#[derivative(Default(bound=""))]` with which you can remove unnecessary bounds as well as add needed ones.
-   This addresses a deficiency in the current deriving system for built-in derive macros.
+   This addresses a [deficiency in the current deriving system][perfect-derives] for built-in derive macros.
 However, the attribute solves an orthogonal problem.
 The ability to specify default values would mean that `derivative` can piggyback on the default value syntax due to this RFC.
 The mechanism for removing or adding bounds can remain the same.
 Similar mechanisms could also be added to the language itself.